-Twenty four hours a day, seven days a week, DoIT provides service to City employees who rely on a dependable information and communications technology infrastructure to perform their duties in service to the community.
-Most noticeably, this support extends to the handheld and mobile radio communication devices that Police and Fire use daily in the deliverance of public safety.
-Pasadena is a member of the Interagency Communications Interoperability System (ICIS), which is a digital radio system that provides enhanced communication capabilities, such as a single tactical frequency for communications in daily operations and emergencies and the ability to have regional communication with other cities and support agencies, including the City of Glendale and the City of Burbank.
+Twenty-four hours a day, seven days a week, DoIT provides service to City employees who rely on a dependable information and communications technology infrastructure to perform their duties in service to the community.
+Most noticeably, this support extends to the handheld and mobile radio communication devices that the Police Department and Fire Department use daily in the deliverance of public safety.
+Pasadena is a member of the Interagency Communications Interoperability System (I.C.I.
+System), which is a digital radio system that provides enhanced communication capabilities, such as a single tactical frequency for communications in daily operations and emergencies and the ability to have regional communication with other cities and support agencies, including the City of Glendale and the City of Burbank.

 Support and Promote the Quality of Life and the Local Economy

-DoIT manages the City’s 25 mile fiber backbone, which aside from providing City Internet access and links between key City facilities for voice and data network services, it also provides data communications for local institutions such as Caltech and JPL and telecom providers that lease the fiber from the City.
-DoIT’s 5-year IT Strategic Plan completed in 2011 identifies and prioritizes city services that can be moved to the web for access by businesses, residents and visitors 24/7.
+DoIT manages the City’s 25-mile fiber backbone, which aside from providing City internet access and links between key City facilities for voice and data network services, it also provides data communications for local institutions such as Caltech and JPL and telecom providers that lease the fiber from the City.
+In addition, future opportunities for fiber optic and broadband usage are currently being explored.

 Improve, Maintain and Enhance Public Facilities and Infrastructure